RemiKalbe/resulty/README.md

 - Unique decorator-based error propagation with `propagate_result` and `async_propagate_result`, mimicking the `?` operator in Rust
 - Supports both synchronous and asynchronous code

-Sure!
-Here's a table of contents that lists all the sections and methods in the `resulty` documentation.
-You can click on each item to navigate to the corresponding section or method.

 ## Table of Contents

 1. [Installation](#installation)